 LinkedIn is one of the most popular social networking sites, with 850 million users in more than 200 countries and territories worldwide.
 It’s also a powerful marketing tool for businesses if used correctly.
 As the platform has grown, so has the types of content people post.
-Therefore, to make the most of LinkedIn for your business, it is important to understand the effective LinkedIn post types used to drive engagement.
+Therefore, to make the most of LinkedIn for your business, it is important to understand engaging LinkedIn posts to drive engagement.

 Although the algorithm for the LinkedIn feed is constantly changing and evolving, certain post types have consistently proven to be more effective than others.

 Here are the 8 effective LinkedIn post types:

 Articles are a great way to show your company’s knowledge and expertise.
 They also tend to be more evergreen than other types of content, which means they can drive traffic and leads long after they’re published.
 When writing an article for LinkedIn, make sure it’s well-researched, cited, and written in an informative and interesting way.
 Also, include a call-to-action (CTA) at the end, so readers know what to do next.
 Don’t leave them hanging!

 2. Status Updates

 Status updates are perfect for sharing quick updates about your company or industry, announcing new hires, products, or services, or promoting events, podcasts and webinars.
 Keep your status updates short and sweet – no one wants to read a novel on LinkedIn!
 Again, include a CTA if you want people to take action.

 Videos are one of the most powerful types of content you can share on LinkedIn.
 They allow you to show off your company culture, show customer testimonials, spotlight employees or provide an inside look at your products or services.
 No matter what type of video you create, make sure it’s high quality and provides value for viewers.
 No one wants to watch a boring video that lacks interesting information or news.